 Ternes, M.P.
 (2007).
 Validation of the Manufactured Home Energy Audit (MHEA).
 ORNL/CON-501 and the second part of the study referenced in Ternes, M.P; Gettings, M.B.
 (2008).
 Analyses to Verify and Improve the Accuracy of the Manufactured Home Energy Audit.
 ORNL/CON-506.

+It is important to note the difference in home size by heating fuel type.
+This is one of the engineering adjustments the study made when leveraging the results of the natural gas billing analysis to evaluate other fuel types – especially heating oil and propane, which cannot be analyzed via billing analysis.

 It is possible some solar customers never generated sufficient solar power to exceed their household usage; such customers would not have been flagged by the study.

 Although statistically greater than zero, the correlation between moderate income and electric savings rate is low.